 |Description||The project will contribute to the government''s development objective to ensure a healthier nation by supporting the development of a more responsive and comprehensive primary health care (PHC) system in Sri Lanka.
 It will enhance planning and delivering of essential PHC to geographically and socioeconomically deprived populations of Central, North Central, Sabaragamuwa, and Uva provinces.
 The project will (i) inform and operationalize government PHC reform initiatives, (ii) improve underserved communities'' access to primary health services, and (iii) address selected gaps in core public health capacities in line with the International Health Regulations (IHR).|

 |Project Rationale and Linkage to Country/Regional Strategy||

-Health and disease surveillance capacity improved
+Health information and disease surveillance capacity strengthened

 |Summary of Environmental and Social Aspects|

 |Environmental Aspects||The project will support minor renovations and expansion of PHC facilities as well as small repairs to field health centers.
 It is not expected to have any significant or irreversible adverse environmental impacts during either construction or operation.|

 No involuntary resettlement impacts are identified in the proposed project activities or components.